-- 5. Acknowledge responsibility for the downing of Malaysia Airlines Flight 17 in July 2014 and suitably compensate the families of those killed in the incident.
-MH17 was en route from Amsterdam, Netherlands, to Kuala Lumpur, Malaysia.
+- 6. Acknowledge responsibility for the downing of Malaysia Airlines Flight 17 in July 2014 and suitably compensate the families of those killed in the incident.
+MH17 was en route from Amsterdam to Kuala Lumpur.
 When the plane was flying over eastern Ukraine, Russian soldiers fired a missile from the 53rd anti-aircraft missile brigade and shot it down, motivation unknown.
 A total of 298 people from 17 countries died as a result.
-In May 2018, a Joint Investigation Team consisting of experts from Belgium, Ukraine, Australia, and Malaysia found Russia to be responsible for the tragedy. - 6.
-Russia must also be in full compliance of the 2008 Six-Point Ceasefire Agreement with Georgia regarding the two occupied regions of Abkhazia and Tskhinvali Region.
-A decade after the ceasefire ended, Russia still has not lived up to its side of the bargain: (1) Russian military forces must pull back to their locations before the start of hostilities and (2) Russia must provide free access to humanitarian-aid groups.
-There are several thousand Russian troops stationed in these occupied regions, which total up to 20 percent of Georgia's internationally recognized territory. - 7.
+In May 2018, a Joint Investigation Team consisting of experts from Australia, Belgium, Malaysia, and Ukraine found Russia to be responsible for the tragedy. - 7.
+Comply fully with the 2008 Six-Point Cease-fire Agreement with Georgia regarding the two occupied regions of Abkhazia and Tskhinvali-which amount to 20 percent of Georgia's internationally recognized territory.
+More than a decade after signing the agreement, Russia still has not lived up to its side of the bargain: (1) Russian military forces have not pulled back to pre-invasion locations, and (2) Russia has not allowed humanitarian-aid groups free access to the occupied regions.
+Several thousand Russian troops are stationed in these occupied regions. - 8.
 End its support for Syrian President Assad and demonstrate a genuine willingness to work with the international community to bring a political end to the Syrian civil war.
-When it appeared that Assad was on the ropes in 2016, Russia militarily intervened and has since propped up the Syrian dictator.
+When it appeared that Assad was in danger of being ousted in 2016, Russia militarily intervened and has since propped up the Syrian dictator.
 This has since prolonged the killing, which has left more than 600,000 people dead and has turned Syria into a breeding ground for Islamic extremism.
-The sooner this civil war ends, the better for everyone. - 8.
-Russia must cease all meddling in the domestic elections of the U.S. and its allies.
-All 17 U.S. intelligence agencies concluded that Russia was behind meddling during the 2016 U.S. presidential campaign.
+The sooner this civil war ends, the better for everyone. - 9.
+Cease all meddling in the domestic elections of the U.S. and its allies.
+All 17 U.S. intelligence agencies concluded that Russia meddled in the 2016 U.S. presidential campaign.
 Similar accusations have been made against Russia concerning elections in France, Germany, and Italy.
 This behavior is not acceptable for a G8 member.